Skoda Rapid Spaceback (2012-2019) Review

 "All the engines in the Rapid Spaceback range are designed to be cheap to run.
 Of course, if it’s big mileage economy you want, the diesels have that sewn up.
 The 1.4 TDI will do more than 60mpg in the real world while the 1.6 TDI should see 50mpg."

-Skoda Rapid Spaceback side
+Skoda Rapid Spaceback (2012-2019) Review: side

 Thanks to its small engines, the Rapid Spaceback is cheap to insure for most drivers with entry-level S models starting at group 12 and 13.
-With a few years no claims, you can expect your insurance premium to be pleasantly affordable.
+With a few years of no claims, you can expect your insurance premium to be pleasantly affordable.

-The higher-spec models are naturally more expensive to insure and if you go for the 1.4 TSI engine you’ll see the insurance rating jump to group 18.
-This isn’t a problem for most but if you want to put a new or learner driver on the insurance, it will make a big difference.
+The higher-spec models are naturally more expensive to insure, and if you go for the 1.4 TSI engine, you’ll see the insurance rating jump to group 18.
+This isn’t a problem for most, but if you want to put a new or learner driver on the insurance, it will make a big difference.

-"The Rapid Spaceback has held its value better than the standard Rapid but that’s partly down to the fact there are fewer around that have intergalactic mileages and have been used as taxis for most of their life... "
+"The Rapid Spaceback has held its value better than the standard Rapid, but that’s partly down to the fact there are fewer around that have intergalactic mileages and have been used as taxis for most of their life... "

-Skoda Rapid Spaceback boot
+Skoda Rapid Spaceback (2012-2019) Review: boot space

 The Rapid Spaceback is better equipped than the standard Rapid.
-S is the basic model and has steel wheels, daytime running lights, electrically adjustable and heated door mirrors, front electric windows, air conditioning, remote central locking plus a reversible (rubber/carpet) boot mat.
+S is the basic model and has steel wheels, daytime running lights, electrically adjustable and heated door mirrors, front electric windows, air conditioning, remote central locking, plus a reversible (rubber/carpet) boot mat.

-But we suggest the SE which is better value and gets 15-inch alloys, a leather steering wheel with controls for radio and telephone, rear parking sensors, cruise control, front centre armrest, front fog lights, a trip computer, navigation, tinted glass and Bluetooth.
+But we suggest the SE, which is better value and gets 15-inch alloys, a leather steering wheel with controls for radio and telephone, rear parking sensors, cruise control, front centre armrest, front fog lights, a trip computer, navigation, tinted glass and Bluetooth.

 Elegance was originally the top trim and gets 16-inch alloys, climate control, cornering front fog lights, front and rear floor mats and a height-adjustable passenger seat.

 The trims were later changed (just to add to the confusion) with S, SE Tech and SE Sport models.
-Again it’s the middle one to go for as it effectively replaced the SE.
+Again, it’s the middle one to go for as it effectively replaced the SE.